fluent/fluent-bit-docs/pipeline/inputs/windows-event-log-winevtlog.md

 #### Query Languages for Event_Query Parameter

-`Event_Query` parameter can handle XML query for filtering Windows EventLog when collecting them.
+The `Event_Query` parameter can be used to specify the XML query for filtering Windows EventLog during collection.
 The supported query types are [XPath](https://developer.mozilla.org/en-US/docs/Web/XPath) and XML Query.
 For further details, please refer to [the MSDN doc](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events).